David B. Robbins

-David B. Robbins (born October 21, 1959) is an American lawyer, hedge fund manager, and private equity investor.
+David B. Robbins is an American attorney, hedge fund manager, and private equity investor.
 He was formerly the chairman of Bally Technologies until its sale to Scientific Games in 2014 and currently serves as a managing partner in various investment partnerships, including Relativity Media, UltraV Holdings, Alexiam Capital, and Trevi Health Capital.

 Life and career

-A native of Long Island, New York, Robbins received his BS in Economics from the Wharton School of the University of Pennsylvania in 1981 and his JD from the NYU School of Law in 1984.
+Robbins received his BS in Economics from the Wharton School of the University of Pennsylvania and his JD from the NYU School of Law.

-Following a 15-year career as a corporate attorney, Robbins has founded and managed multiple private equity and growth capital funds, investing in media and entertainment, gaming, healthcare, and life sciences.
+Following a career as a corporate attorney, Robbins has founded and managed multiple private equity and growth capital funds, investing in media and entertainment, gaming, healthcare, and life sciences.

-In 2005, Robbins co-founded Trevi Health Capital, a healthcare-focused private equity firm, with an emphasis on healthcare information technology, healthcare services, and medical technology.
+In 2005, Robbins co-founded Trevi Health Capital, a healthcare-focused private equity firm, with an emphasis on healthcare information and medical technology.

 He served as chairman of Bally Technologies (NYSE:BYI), a publicly traded gaming equipment and technology company from 1996 until its sale to Scientific Games (NASDAQ:SGMS) in 2014.

-In 2016, Robbins was appointed to Sears Hometown and Outlet Stores (NASDAQ:SHOS) board of directors.

 In 2018, Robbins acquired Relativity Media, a film and television distribution and production company, through UltraV holdings, a partnership between Robbins and SoundPoint Capital.

 Robbins has invested as a producer in multiple Broadway productions, most notably, Pippin, for which he received a Tony Award for Best Revival of a Musical in 2013.